Troubleshooting · Yogi's VPS

 Gutenberg and page builders

-• Limit the number of heavy reusable blocks or templates on a single page.
+• Limit heavy blocks or templates.

 Metabox and plugin panels

-• Hide unused metaboxes via "Screen Options" on the editor screen.
+• Hide unused metaboxes via Screen Options.

 8. When to contact Yogi's VPS support

-• Mention the steps you already tried from this guide.
+• Mention steps you already tried.